 Psst TPAs!
 Your HSA Tech Partner May Be Taking Your Revenue

-Three Industry Secrets that Erode TPA Revenue
+Three Industry Secrets That Erode TPA Revenue

 1. HSA Account Closure Fees – Akin to Surrender Charges